Can Your Child Choose Custody in Texas?

 Other factors that the judge takes into account in determining which parent is better suited to have custody of the child include which parent is more willing to promote a relationship between the child and the other parent, the relative involvement the parents have had in the child’s day to day life, the child’s relationships with siblings and step- and half-sibling, and the relative structure in the homes of the two parents.

-Call Covington & Zand for Child Custody Advice Based on Your Facts
+Call Covington Law firm for Child Custody Advice Based on Your Facts

 Call our office at 281-762-0578 for an appointment to talk about child custody or managing conservatorship based on the facts of your situation.
-You can also send us an email using our contact form.
 We primarily serve clients from Fort Bend County from our offices in Richmond, Texas.